krazkidd/snakem/README.md

 ### Features:

-- Multiple lobbies per server
 - ...

 ### Requires:

-- POSIX OS (because of os.fork() and curses)
+- POSIX OS (terminal with curses support is required)
 - Python 3.11 or later

 ### Starting the game:

-1. Open a terminal and navigate to bin/.
+1. Open a terminal and navigate to the source root folder.
-2. Run ./snakes.
-Confirm the main and lobby servers have started.
+2. Run `$ python3 -m snakem.net.server` to start the server.
-3. In another terminal, navigate to bin/.
+3. In another terminal, navigate to the source root folder.
-4. Run ./snakec.
+4. Run `$ python3 -m snakem.net.client` to start the client.